-The National Veterans’ Training Institute (NVTI) will continue to hold its regularly scheduled in-person classes virtually until further notice.
+The National Veterans’ Training Institute (NVTI) will continue to conduct all regularly scheduled in-person classes virtually through the end of June 2021.

 Virtual classes are live, instructor-led events where students have a dynamic, engaging, and collaborative experience that mirrors closely in-person classroom events.
 Virtual classes benefit from support staff who assist with technical issues helping to ensure a smooth learning experience for students.
+Learn more about virtual classes at Virtual classes are live, instructor-led events where students have a dynamic, engaging, and collaborative experience that mirrors closely face-to-face classroom events.
+Virtual classes benefit from support staff who assist with technical issues helping to ensure a smooth learning experience for students.
 Learn more about virtual classes at https://www.nvti.org/Training/Course-Delivery-Methods.

-We will be closely monitoring the COVID-19 situation and state re-opening actions to determine when it is appropriate to resume in-person classes.
-Our plans to return to regularly scheduled in-person classes will align with the guidance provided by the federal government, including establishing near- to mid-term processes that allow for normalcy while maintaining safety protocols and practices.
+We will continue to monitor the situation to determine when students will return to face-to-face classes.
+Our plans to return to face-to-face classes will align with the guidance provided by the federal government, including establishing processes to assure new classroom safety protocols and practices are met.

 If you have any questions or concerns, please contact NVTI Student Services at firstname.lastname@example.org or 844.423.8872.